FBI raids Trump lawyer Michael Cohen's office for details on payment to Stormy Daniels

 Breaking News Emails

-The FBI on Monday raided the office and hotel room of Michael Cohen, President Donald Trump's personal lawyer, seeking information about a $130,000 payment the attorney made to porn star Stormy Daniels shortly before the 2016 election, sources said.
+The FBI on Monday raided the office and hotel room of Michael Cohen, President Donald Trump's personal attorney, seeking information about a $130,000 payment the lawyer made to porn star Stormy Daniels shortly before the 2016 election, sources said.

-Federal prosecutors in the U.S. Attorney's office for the Southern District of New York executed search warrants at Cohen's law office located at 30 Rockefeller Plaza and seized documents related to a referral from special counsel Robert Mueller.
+The search warrants were sought and executed by FBI agents and federal prosecutors in New York in coordination with special counsel Robert Mueller's team after an initial referral from Mueller's office.

 The FBI also raided Cohen's suite at the Regency Hotel on Manhattan's East Side, where he is believed to be staying while his home undergoes renovations.
 "They are still here," a doorman said late Monday afternoon.